jadecobra/python_tdd_exercises/FUNCTIONS.md

 ## Passthrough Functions

 What else can we do with functions?
 We know a function can produce/return an output, and it can take in an input.
-As a simple test let's create a passthrough function.
+As a simple test let us create a passthrough function.
 What is a passthrough function?
 A function that returns the input given

 ### <span style="color:red">**RED**</span>: make it fail